ISPConfig is an open-source hosting control panel for Linux, licensed under BSD license and developed by the company ISPConfig UG.

 In the top menu select "Sites" then in the left menu select "Databases" and press "Add new Database" button.5.
 Password reset

-in order to change your ISPConfig "admin" user password you have to log in to your server via SSH and execute following commands:
+If you have lost your "admin" user password, in order to change it, you have to log in to your server via SSH and execute following commands:

 mysql -u root -p